eloquenza/VisHub/README.md

   * 3D Force-directed graph
     * Please note that this uses WebGL and you need to have this enabled
   * Radial edge-bundling graph
+* Switching the graph representation effectively resets graph, i.e. returns all vertices to their original position and clears the search input.
 * Hovering with the mouse over a vertex displays a few information about the user (Full name, location, bio, companies, ...)

 Depending on the representation type, the some operations have a similar, but not quite the same effect: